Stop Taking Boring Travel Photos

 If you've ever seen the TV show The Simpson, you've probably seen the characters of Patty and Selma.
 They really enjoy travel, and they really want to show their photos.

 Though I'm not a great photographer, I have had the opportunity to take a lot of photographs from all over the world, and I've tried to learn from my mistakes.
-Hopefully these tips will help you avoid them all together.
+Hopefully, these tips will help you avoid them altogether.

 Get the Required Shots, But Add a Twist

 I'm pretty sure that everyone who goes to Paris is required by law to take a shot of the Eiffel Tower, Notre Dame, and the Seine River.
 These shots are the ones say "Hey, I was really there!"
 But, unless you do something different, these are also the shots that people will skip over quickly.